 Printers come in a variety of general types with a variety of features available.
 You must know what your printer can do!

 The most common types of printers for home, school, and small business are ink jet and laser printers.
 Both can produce high quality print-outs.
 A standard ink jet prints in color.
 A standard laser printer does not.
-Color laser printers are much more expensive than ink jet printers!
+Color laser printers are no longer very expensive, but ink jet printers are cheaper.
+The ink or toner for a year may add up to more than the printer cost you!

 Of course you expect that the list of printers on your computer will include all printers that are actually connected to your computer.
 But it may include much more.